KH2FM-Mods-Num/All-in-One/readme.md

 Changes:
 - Remembrance & Tranquil synth icons fix (only for US region)
-- Model for Detection Saber and Frontier of Ultima
+- Model for Detection Saber, Frontier of Ultima, and FAKE
 - New "vanilla" stats as follows:
   - 3,1 Defender for FAKE
   - 4,2 Scan for Detection Saber